What is Ramadan and Eid al-Fitr

 As Muslims abstain from food, beverages and smoking from dawn to sunset, they will break their fast with a customary date and water.
 Substantial meals are then eaten before dawn and after sunset, known as suhoor and iftar.

-In 2019, Ramadan will begin on Sunday 5 May and end Monday 4 June with Eid celebrations starting on Tuesday 6 June.
+In 2019, Ramadan will begin on Sunday 5 May and ends the evening of Tuesday 4 June with Eid celebrations starting on Wednesday 5 June.

 Check here for more inforation over the coming weeks on the upcoming Eid celebratations at Westfield Carousel.